-St. Thomas Aquinas is also known for writing commentaries examining the principles of Natural Philosophy espoused in Aristotle's writings: On the Heavens, Meteorology, On Generation and Corruption, On the Soul, Nicomachean Ethics and Metaphysics, among others.
+St. Thomas Aquinas is also known for writing commentaries examining the principles of natural philosophy espoused in Aristotle's writings: On the Heavens, Meteorology, On Generation and Corruption, On the Soul, Nicomachean Ethics and Metaphysics, among others.

 Later Life and Death

-In June of 1272, St. Thomas Aquinas agreed to go to Naples and start a theological studies program for the Dominican house neighboring the university.
+In June 1272, St. Thomas Aquinas agreed to go to Naples and start a theological studies program for the Dominican house neighboring the university.
 While he was still writing prolifically, his works began to suffer in quality.

 During the Feast of St. Nicolas in 1273, St. Thomas Aquinas had a mystical vision that made writing seem unimportant to him.
-At Mass, he heard a voice coming from a crucifix tell him, “Thou hast written well of me, Thomas; what reward wilt thou have?" to which St. Thomas Aquinas replied, “None other than Thyself, Lord.”
+At mass, he reportedly heard a voice coming from a crucifix that said, "Thou hast written well of me, Thomas; what reward wilt thou have?" to which St.